You’re reading Chapter 4 of our #BestTravelStoryEver series, featuring adventures from our very own Flighties. Catch up on other chapters here!

 The evening air was soothing, humid and still.
-The odd breeze sighed through this Philippine jungle, lightly cooling pockets of space between palm trees and banana plants for slow, long moments at a time.
+The odd breeze sighed through the Philippine jungle and cooled the air between the palm trees and banana plants for slow, long moments at a time.

-Tokay geckos, named after the sound they make, provided echolocation, geographical context that helped map out our pitch black surroundings.
+Tokay geckos, named after the sound they make, provided echolocation and a geographical context that helped map out our pitch-black surroundings.

-Standing on a dock next to a single lantern hanging from a post, my two girlfriends and I descended into the darkness and boarded our vessel, a deep narrow canoe with two sets of skinny beams arched out in the front and back like spider legs on skis.
+Standing on a dock next to a single lantern hanging from a post, my two girlfriends and I descended into the darkness and boarded our vessel, a deep narrow outrigger with two sets of skinny beams arched out in the front and back like spider legs on skis – a bangka.

-We walked across the bow one step at a time toward our seats with clumsy acrobatic conviction and took our seats while the boat guide, seated in the last row, anchored us steady.
-I sat down and the extra length of my oversized life vest pushed upward.
+We walked across the bow one step at a time toward our seats with clumsy acrobatic conviction holding on to a shoreman’s hand and took our seats while the boat guide, seated in the last row, anchored us steady.
+I sat down, and the extra length of my oversized life vest pushed upward.
 It rested around my chin like a neck brace.
+I was grinning ear to ear.

 And then we were off on our expedition.
 We set out along the Iwahig River to witness the exciting life and habitat of Lampyridae – fireflies, to the layman.